maticnetwork/matic-cli/README.md

   - Run (mumbai/mainnet) nodes in shadow mode.
 Please note that there might be an offset of ~3-4 blocks from [block] number specified when restarting the (shadow) node.
 Currently only works with remote setup (no docker support).

+- `../../bin/express-cli --rpc-test`
+  - Executes RPC methods against the provided test data and verifies the response data's compatibility and correctness.
 ## `matic-cli`

 `matic-cli` has to be installed on a `ubuntu` VM (_host_) and - through a config file - it will point to